cheese-jerry/AttenST/README.md

 Our code is built upon [StyleID](https://github.com/jiwoogit/StyleID) and [InstantStyle](https://github.com/instantX-research/InstantStyle).

 ## Citation
-If you find our work usefulfor your research, please cite:
+If you find our work useful for your research, please cite:
 ```BibTeX
 @misc{huang2025attensttrainingfreeattentiondrivenstyle,
       title={AttenST: A Training-Free Attention-Driven Style Transfer Framework with Pre-Trained Diffusion Models},